Ritikraja07/Ritikraja07/README.md

 - # 💫 About Me:
-🔭 I’m Currently working on to develop skill.<br>🌱 I’m currently A student  at Bengal college of engineering and technology.<br>🤔 Currently I am not Working.<br>💬 Ask me about Good First Issues & Exciting projects to work on.<br>📫 How to reach me: https://bit.ly/3MdTCSs<br>😄 Pronouns: He/His<br>⚡ Fun fact: Coding, Reading Novel's
+🔭Currently  I’m  working on to develop skills.<br>🌱  A student  at Bengal college of engineering and technology.<br>💬 Ask me about Good First Issues & Exciting projects to work on.<br>📫 How to reach me: https://bit.ly/3MdTCSs<br>😄 Pronouns: He/His

 [![@ritikraja07's Holopin board](https://holopin.me/ritikraja07)](https://holopin.io/@ritikraja07)
 ## 🌐 Socials: